python/cpython/Doc/library/asyncio-task.rst

 .. coroutinefunction:: wait_for(fut, timeout, \*, loop=None)

-   Wait for a coroutine, Task, or Future to complete with timeout.
+   Wait for the *fut* :ref:`awaitable <asyncio-awaitables>` to complete with a timeout.

-   *fut* can be a coroutine, a Task, or a Future-like object.
-If *fut* is a coroutine it is automatically scheduled as a :class:`Task`.
+   If *fut* is a coroutine it is automatically scheduled as a Task.

    *timeout* can either be ``None`` or a float or int number of seconds to wait for.
 If *timeout* is ``None``, block until the future